marrink-lab/vermouth-martinize/doc/source/data.rst

 :ref:`Modifications <data:Modification>`.
 Force fields are identified by their :attr:`~vermouth.forcefield.ForceField.name`, which should be unique.
 Within a force field blocks and modifications should also have unique names.

+Note that this is only a subset of a force field in the MD sense: a VerMoUTH :class:`force field <vermouth.forcefield.ForceField>` does not include e.g. non-bonded parameters (only the particle types are included), or functional forms.

 The ``universal`` force field deserves special mention.
 If not overridden with the ``-from`` flag this force field is used.
 This force field does not define